emma-hendrick/Erlang-Image-Processing---Clustering-Algorithm/README.md

 We are still trying to find ways in which we can improve the clustering algorithm.
 We think it would be valuable to implement a few new features, such as:
-* Making parallelized list operators, namely map.
+* Replace brute force refinement with something... less dumb.
-* Somehow removing all transparent pixels from an image in the first place, rather than listing them all as black pixels.
+* Check the distance to as few pixels as possible by sorting pixels by distance firt